Skip to main content

 Publication date

 The Foreign Influence Transparency Scheme (FITS) seeks to provide public visibility of foreign influence in Australia’s political and governmental processes.
-It requires individuals and entities to register certain ‘registrable activities’ that they undertake in Australia on behalf of, or in an arrangement with, a ‘foreign principal’ for the purpose of political or government influence, unless exempt.

 The FITS may apply to your community organisation in 2 ways: